GSotelo/effective-go/sections/blocks.md

 # Blocks in Go

 A block is a set of statements enclosed by matching braces `{}`.
-Blocks create scopes—regions where variables exist and can be accessed.
+Blocks create scopes — regions where variables exist and can be accessed.
 Understanding blocks is essential to understanding how variables interact in Go.

-## Basic block types in Go

-### 1. File block
+## File block
 Scope: The file-level declarations within a single `.go` file.
 Variables declared here are visible throughout the file.

 ```go